stumpapp/stump/README.md

 - `api`: All of the API functions used by the `client` package
 - `client`: React-query config, hooks, and other client-side utilities
 - `components`: Shared React components for the web and desktop applications
+- `browser`: A React component that is essentially the "main" UI for Stump on browser-based platforms.
+It is isolated in order to be re-used in the two browser-based apps: `web` and `desktop`
 - `types`: Shared TypeScript types for interfacing with Stump's core and API

 </details>